jhburns/ExperienceCapture/Documentation/FAQ.md

 ## How can I delete sessions?

-It is impossible to delete session, or any data for that matter.
-However, sessions can be archived so hide them in the normal UI.
-Near full data retentions is a policy designed to protect crucial data from human accidents.
+It is impossible to delete a session, or any data for that matter.
+However, sessions can be archived to hide them, which works like a delete.
+Near full data retentions is a policy adopted by Experience Capture to protect crucial data from human or tech based accidents.